Reviewed by: Callie Morrison

 Sponsored

-In the midst of Alabama football season and with the holidays on the horizon, scheduling a check-up is probably the last thing on your mind.
+In the midst of the holiday season, scheduling a check-up is probably the last thing on your mind.

-To wrap up Breast Cancer Awareness month and get ready for the busiest time of the year, we asked two female doctors how they stay healthy with their busy schedules.
+As the New Year approaches, we asked two female doctors how they stay healthy with their busy schedules.

 Here are their 5 top simple (but important) preventative habits to staying on top of your health: